heyhimanshusharma/heyhimanshusharma.github.io/README.md

 - B.E.
 Automation & Robotics

 ## About
-Currently a 3rd Year Robotics students i spend most of my time reading about evolution, astronomy, biology, biomechanics, robotics or textbook maxxing.
+Currently a 3rd Year Robotics students i spend most of my time reading about  astronomy, evolution, biology, biomechanics, robotics.
+I am still trying to figure out what I really want to work upon but it would be something in the areas mentioned before.

 ## Projects
 ### Manipulator Arm